manonja/react-multi-step-validation-form/README.md

 - can be written in any client side programming language, preferably React and Redux
 - can make use of any existing open source libraries that don't directly address the problem statement

+### Functionalities
+- Show one page of the form at a time (user details, privacy details, success page)
+- Show the current page position of the form
+- Validate the input fields
+- If there are any validation errors, show an error message in the form and block progress
+- Console.logs the resultant data at the final page

 ### Technical details
 - Front-end built with **React**.
 - Styling with **CSS**.